This is book one of Destiny of Fire

-For several heartbeats she stared at the owl without understanding.
+For several heartbeats Illiom stared at the owl without understanding.

-The owl’s eyes were as round as moons, his pupils unfathomable scrying pits.
+The owl’s eyes were as round as moons, the pupils unfathomable scrying pits.

 One man, two horses.
 He sleeps in the valley below.

-“Maybe it’s a hunter or a trapper,” she voiced, dismissively.
-“A Roonhian’ka tribesman, no doubt.”
+“Maybe it is a hunter or a trapper, a Roonhian’ka tribesman, perhaps.”

 Who’s response was immediate.

-Not a hunter.
+No hunter.
 He comes for you.
-Your wish to shun your own kind is coming to an end, Illiom.
+Your desire to shun your own kind has come to an end, Illiom.

 The owl’s sending had not been ominous, but as she repeated it to herself, it took on a sinister quality.